 The next day we took an all-day boat ride, a flat-bottomed aluminum boat powered by an outboard motor, Happy at the wheel, and went up into the Okavango for over 150 kilometers.
 Imagine water so clean that you can see the bottom clearly 3-4 meters below, carpeted by multicolored lilies as far as the eye can see.
 Not a single plastic bag or piece of paper or cigarette to mar the landscape in hundreds of miles of wilderness.
 African Jacanas abound and wait until your boat is almost on them and then take off in low flight with their long stick-like legs and elongated web-less feet trailing behind.
 Imagine heaven or come to the Okavango.

 As you proceed, you will see the eyes and snout of a hippo bull staking out his territory.
 If you get too close, he will dive and can remain underwater for over half an hour.
-Usually he will surface a distance away and face you again.
+Usually, he will surface a distance away and face you again.
 When you are in a motorboat this is an interesting sight.
 In a Mokoro, you don’t want to see it.
 For if he decides that you are a threat, he can submerge and surface under you and give you a very real chance at becoming a historical figure.
 Hippos kill more people annually in Africa than all other animals combined, so they are a real threat, not be scoffed at.
 Being bitten in two by a hippo bull is a very nasty way to die.
 At least I think it would be.